skandacode/skandacode.github.io/community-service.md

 - **27117 - Byte Size Lions, Dallas, TX** - 15hrs

 **Local Team Development:**
-- Mentored students by sharing my expertise and experience.
+- Mentored students in my brother's high school by sharing my expertise and experience.
 They work on an extremely limited budget but did great this season.
-Helped their FRC team win their first medal.
+Helped their FRC team win their first medal as part of the finalist alliance.

 - **Our Proudest Moment** - Team 23870 - RoboAvengers is a team in Michigan that we started coaching this year.
 We reviewed their autonomous code and shared our Git Repository.
 They were the Winning Alliance Captain and Inspire Winner at their Qualifiers this season.